 This item may not even seem like an aspect of user experience, but that would be to mistake the nature of how readers come into contact with your magazine in most cases today.
 They find you on search, more often than not, and via search results.

-Micro-formats like hCards allow search engine users who are currently in research mode to find your magazine while the intent is still there.
+Digital magazine publishing today requires the implementation of micro-formats like hCards allow search engine users who are currently in research mode to find your magazine while the intent is still there.
 So, if your article has had enough time and love poured in to have its own hCard result envisioned, planned out, and put into place, crafted, and dwelled on, your article is going to fare better in terms of SERPs (search engine results pages) engagement on the page.
 And as a result, your result is likely to be the one that gets most of the clicks of people looking for what your article is about.

 It’s also worth inserting here a word about blockchain technology.
 It’s not fully operative for content yet, but it will be soon enough.
 Not only is blockchain great for protecting privacy, but it’s a naturally peer-oriented technology perfect for peer-reviewing and collecting those peer review data bits from across the public/global Internet (you know, those apps that cross all national boundaries and national Internets).
 Blockchain tech will be powering reviews as a ranking signal in search results soon enough, and that will have an impact on hCards and other structured data microformats, such as reviews, but also product rankings like on Google products.